emmanueltamburini/react-paper-sheet/README.md

    }
    ```

-Certainly!
-I'll format and incorporate this content into the README_react structure, maintaining the style and indentation of the previous sections.
-Here's the formatted version:

 ### 6. Forms and Controlled Components

-In React, form elements such as <input>, <textarea>, and <select> maintain their own state.
+In React, form elements such as input, textarea, and select maintain their own state.
 A controlled component is one where React controls the state of these form elements.

 Example: